lux-hux/IKEA-Portfolio-Management/README.md

 **Results from portfolio_returns.py**

-I next evaluated the ten-year return for 300 simulations of an equal-weight portfolio.
+I next evaluated the 10 year return for 300 simulations of an equal-weight portfolio.
 Given the results of the previous analysis, I used a portfolio size of thirty for each portfolio as it captures most of the diversification benefit and is still implementable by a retail investor.

 For a comparison portfolio, I chose an Australian equities index fund.
 Looking at historic fund statements, I calculate the average annual realised capital gains tax as a percent of investment value to be ~1.21%.
 Assuming that all the capital gains distributed to fund holders are eligible for the 12-month holding period discount and a marginal tax rate of 32.5%, fund holders are subject to 20 bps of tax drag each year.
 I, therefore, subtracted 1.67 bp from each monthly return of the comparison portfolio.